 Does your law firm specialize in car accident cases?

-Yes, we handle a lot of car accident, injury cases.
+Yes, we handle a lot of auto accident, injury cases.
 It is the most common type of case in our office.
 We have seen it all, but here are three cases we recently resolved for our clients.

 $100,000 settlement Our Client, K.W. was driving home from work in the East Bay when a car travelling the opposite direction attempted to turn left in front of her and into a bank parking lot.
 Our client t-boned the car, and her car, which was a souped-up Mustang with loud exhaust, and totaled it.
 Our client suffered a torn labrum in her shoulder that wasn’t diagnosed until 1 year later.
 The police report found our client to be at fault for speeding and driving recklessly because two independent witnesses said she was speeding and “revving her engine.”
 After filing a lawsuit and taking several depositions, we received the 15k policy limits from the other driver and received an additional 85k from her UIM (under-insured motorist) policy.